Apheloria: Phylogeny

 A phylogenetic analysis of the genus Apheloria using molecular data confirms the monophyly of this genus as a clade containing six species, including A. whiteheadi.
 This analysis finds this species nested among the other five species in a phylogenetic tree of this genus, notwithstanding the unusual morphology of the gonopods in A. whiteheadi.
 The three species A. montana, A. polychroma, and A. virginiensis form a sister group for A. whiteheadi, which occupies a more basal branch in this phylogenetic tree.
 These four species form a sister group for A. corrugata and A. uwharrie, which form another clade on a separate branch of this tree.

 Phylogenetic analysis of the tribe Apheloriini places the genus Apheloria in a clade with species of Rudiloria, which emerge as the closest relatives of Apheloria in this tribe.
 The closely related genera Apheloria and Rudiloria share several features of the gonopods, including a flange on the basal part of the acropodite.
 The two genera can be distinguished, however, based on the shape of the acropodite, which is oval (0-shaped) in Rudiloria but circular (O-shaped) in most species of Apheloria and ρ-shaped in A. whiteheadi.

 Distribution and habitat

 Species in this genus are widespread in deciduous forests in North America, where these millipedes are found as far north as southern Wisconsin, southern Michigan, and the Island of Montreal in Quebec.
-The distribution of this genus extends into western New England as far as the Connecticult River, to the western shore of Chesapeake Bay, to Bald Head Island in North Carolina, and to northeastern South Carolina.
+The distribution of this genus extends into western New England as far as the Connecticut River, to the western shore of Chesapeake Bay, to Bald Head Island in North Carolina, and to northeastern South Carolina.
 This distribution extends as far west as eastern Oklahoma and as far south as southeastern Oklahoma, into Alabama as far as the Tennessee River, and into northern South Carolina.